EscapESC/MorseRPIpico-PC/README.md

 > [!Note]
 > This program was originally designed for the game [Wolfpack](https://store.steampowered.com/app/490920/Wolfpack/) and it works with it by default.
 ## Introdution
-MorseRPIz-PC is a program for Raspberry Pi pico / w for reading the output of a Morse Key and transfering it into key presses of a designated key.
-(Which you can change in the `code.py` file on the 12th line)
+MorseRPIz-PC is a program for Raspberry Pi pico / w for reading the output of a Morse Key and transfering it into key presses of a designated key / decoding morse into keyboard presses.
+(Modes and keys you can change in the `code.py` file on the 16,18,19th row.)
 > [!Note]
 > The default key is RIGHT_CONTROL